algolover/interactivemap/README.md

 3. Information about Host Nation, Stadiums Used is also provided according to the Edition of the tournament in the sidebar.
 4. All links are clickable and takes user to different sites where they can read more about the countries, stadiums and watch youtube videos.
 Also, all links are opened in a new tab, thus preventing the user from being redirected from the site accidentally.
-5. Popup is shown when user clicks on a participating nations.
+5. Popup is shown when user clicks on a participating nation.
 Details about the nation is shown.
 6. Users are also allowed to add interesting facts.
 The facts are also displayed in the sidebar.
 7. Reset Button is provided when user zoom in from the default zoom level.
-8. Minimum and Maximum Zoom are also pre-defined along with with the default initial co-ordinates.
+8. Minimum and Maximum Zoom are also pre-defined along with the default initial co-ordinates.
 9. A Slider is provided to move between different editions of the tournament and see the related data.
 10. Highlights of the tournament is also provided for users to watch through link in the sidebar.